1941 VPI Gobblers football team: William & Mary

 VPI's game with William & Mary was played at City Stadium in Richmond, Virginia in front of approximately 12,000 fans.
 W&M's Jack Freeman had two interceptions in the first half, both of which led to scoring drives.
 W&M's first touchdown was a four-yard run by Jimmy Howard with Harvey Johnson kicking the extra point.
 The Indians scored again when Johnson kicked a 16-yard field goal at the end of the first half, after missing a field goal wide-right in the first quarter.
 In the third quarter, VPI had a 63-yard drive that ended with their only points of the game, a one-yard run by Mason Blandford with Roger McClure kicking the extra point.
 Later in the third quarter, VPI's Jim Lively returned a punt, but was pushed back to VPI's one-yard line.
 VPI eventually punted and the Indians took over at the Gobblers' 34-yard line.
 Johnny Korczowski then completed a 30-yard pass to Johnson, and on the next play Korczowski rushed four yards for a touchdown.
 In the fourth quarter, Freeman fumbled a punt on W&M's 16-yard line.
 However, the Gobblers were only able to advance to the nine-yard line and did not score.
 Later in the fourth quarter, the Indians were penalized for clipping and turned the ball over to VPI on W&M's 21-yard line.
 But again the Gobblers could not score after getting to the 2-yard line.

+The starting lineup for VPI was: W. Johnson (left end), Lawson (left tackle), Fuller (left guard), Zydiak (center), R. Anderson (right guard), Judy (right tackle), Chasen (right end), Kern (quarterback), James (left halfback), Wheeler (right halfback), Smith (fullback).
+The substitutes were: Belcher, Blandford, Clark, Davis, Gallagher, Garth, T. Johnson, Kujawa, Lively, Maskas, McClure, B. Tate, Warner and Wilson.

+The starting lineup for William & Mary was: Al Vandeweghe (left end), Johnny Peterson (left tackle), Buster Ramsey (left guard), Bill Goodlow (center), Drewery Holloway (right guard), Harold Fields (right tackle), Knox (right end), Dave Bucher (quarterback), Jimmie Howard (left halfback), Hurlie Masters (right halfback), Harvey Johnson (fullback).
+The substitutes were: Marvin Bass, Jack Freeman, Johnny Grembowitz, Jim Hickey, Newell Irwin and Kindler.